rydmike/rydmike.github.io/blog_flutter_linting.md

 Starting from Flutter version 2.5, Flutter and Dart use two new linting packages that are **enabled by default** when you create a new Flutter project.
 With the launch of Flutter 3, the used linting packages were updated to version 2 and include more Dart related rules than the rule set in version 1.
 When you create a new Flutter project with Flutter version 3.0.0 or later, you get version 2 linting rules enabled by default.

-If you created your Flutter project, with version 2.5 or later, then you are already using the default linting package.
+If you created your Flutter project with version 2.5 or later, then you are already using the default linting package.
 This is a perfectly good starting point.
 Further below, you can compare the Dart and Flutter default enabled linting rules to popular 3rd party packages.

 ## What About Using a Third Party Linting Package?